simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 9: Disk Fragmenter

+... mutter mutter, grumble grumble ... whose idea was this, anyway ?

+In reflection, a really good puzzle.
+With probably the most devious "omission" I have seen from an AdventOfCode : the examples carefully dealt with ids going no further than 9, packing them into a string, where the ID takes up one character.
+So what happens when you get 10 ?

+First attempt worked fine (hah !) on the small and big samples, but fell over with a nasty range check error on the real data.
+Looking at it, I did notice that I had overlaps ...
+I'm tracking two pointers, one moving up a string and one moving down, and they had overlapped.
+Handling it explicitly gave me an answer, but it was too low.

+In frustration I turned to Python which is far better for string manipulation.
+But same problem.

+So I went and had dinner.
+And came back and thought ...
+I haven't really handled those file IDs properly.
+Instead of treating it as a string, let's treat it as an array of integers.
+And low and behold (a) the right answer in (b) about 25% of the code I had previously used.

+Harrumph.

 ## Day 8: Resonant Collinearity

 A good challenge, but grumpy with myself.
 Again.
 2024 is heading downhill at this point ... part 1 took 2:16, but part 2